 - Spicy Sriracha Burgers with Crispy Shallots and Ginger-Chile Aioli

 This is easy to whip up and is packed with fresh, delicious flavors.

 - 2 pounds lean ground beef (grass fed is preferable)

 - 1/2 cup artichoke hearts marinated in olive oil, drained, finely chopped

 - 1/2 cup Kalamata olives, pitted, finely chopped

 - 1 tablespoon fresh rosemary, finely chopped

-In a large mixing bowl, use your hands to combine all of the ingredients.
+In a large mixing bowl, use your hands to evenly combine all of the ingredients.

-While you're shaping the burgers, preheat your BBQ or stove-top grill.
-Drizzle a bit of olive oil on both sides of each shaped burger.
-When the grill is very hot, put on your burgers.
+When the grill or pan is very hot, put on your burgers.
 You should hear a sizzling sound -- if you don't, wait!
 You won't get a nice caramelization and "crust" on the burger if it's not hot enough.
-Grill for about 4 minutes, then flip the burgers over and reduce the heat to medium-low.
-For medium rare, grill for another 4 minutes or until the desired doneness.

 Grill or sauté for about 4 minutes, then flip the burgers over and reduce the heat to medium-low.
 For medium rare, grill for another 4 minutes or until desired doneness.